How to Load 35mm Film into the Canon Rebel G

 The Canon EOS Rebel G, (Canon EOS 500N, New EOS KISS) uses 35mm film.

-Black and white or color will work.
-Make sure you are using fresh film.
+Black and white or color negative film will work.
+For the best result and sharpest photos, use fresh film.

 How to Load Film